Fl0W97/ci-c5-housing-market-prices/README.md

 | **MasVnrArea**| Imputed with mean values; retained in final model| 0.48| MeanMedianImputer|
 | **GrLivArea**| Log-transformed due to skewness; retained in final features| 0.71| Numerical Transformation (log)|

+Special thoughts: Keeping GrargeArea or GarageFinished.
+* GarageArea has a high  correlation with Sales price
+* GarageFinish has no real correlation with any attribute... it seems just not important.. and additional effort is needed for data cleaning, also imputation due to missing values is needed in the pipeline.

 ### Modeling

 Jupyter notebook: [04_modeling_and_evaluation_regression](04_modeling_and_evaluation_regression.ipynb)